SynfiniDLT/daml-tokenization-toolkit/README.md

 The following examples showcase the functionality provided by the application.
-One of the primary usecases for this solution is back office integration, i.e. the backend components and Daml contracts could be consumed by back office systems and then displayed as desired by the organisation through their own UI.
-Therefore the UI provided here is only a basic sample to illustrate what could be achived using the underlying contracts and API.
+One of the primary usecases for this solution is back office integration, i.e. the backend components and Daml contracts could be consumed by back office systems and then displayed as desired by an organisation through their own UI.
+Therefore the UI provided here is only a basic sample to illustrate what could be achived using the underlying contracts and API which are included in this repository.

 ### Login and Account Setup